 To enact this inquiry and cooperation, I use classical and contemporary rhetorical theory and empirical research methods in my service-learning courses to show students how they might collaborate as equal partners with local communities rather than following charity models of civic engagement.
 Further, I use empirical research methods, such as usability testing, to systematically gather feedback from local residents.

 A specific example of this work is the ongoing service-learning project with Richnor Springs to develop and refine their community website.
-Building on my three-year relationship with Richnor Springs, I began a community-based research project in spring 2014 where service-learning students worked with RSNA to develop literacy and technology materials and post them on the Richnor Springs website.
+Building on my three-year relationship with Richnor Springs, I began a community-based research project in spring 2014 where service-learning students worked with RSNA to develop literacy and technology materials and post them online.
 In the summer of 2014, a research assistant and I used these resources to conduct a technology workshop and a job search document workshop (cover letters and résumés) that were used in community literacy workshops.
 These workshops were hosted in partnership with GEDCO/CARES Career Connections.

 We used mixed-methods research (usability testing) to collect qualitative and quantitative data on the website resources and on the workshops themselves so we could revise the literacy resources and refine the workshops and more effectively meet the needs of our community partners.
 In the summer of 2017, we used the revised resources to host another series of workshops, this time in collaboration with Loyola's Clinical Centers in Belvedere Square.
 This methodology enacts Boyer’s engaged scholarship model by including teaching (the spring 2014 service-learning project), research (the continuing empirical study), and service (the ongoing relationship with Richnor Springs and GEDCO/CARES Career Connections).
 Read more about my community projects here.